 - Offer support to all employees, including education and career development

-Occupational wellness is another key pillar that focuses on achieving work-life balance and other workplace wellness priorities.
+Occupational wellness is a key pillar of wellbeing that focuses on achieving work-life balance, career prosperity and growth, personal and professional development, and other workplace wellness goals.

-Beyond enabling employees to attain a healthy balance between work and personal life, fostering occupational wellness communicates that you understand your employees’ most basic needs at work.
+Beyond enabling employees to attain a healthy balance between work and personal life, fostering occupational wellbeing communicates that you understand your employees’ most basic needs at work.

-In order to ascertain what diverse employee groups need to feel safe and well at work, employers can establish and defer to dedicated employee resource groups (ERGs) that allow individuals from all walks of life to inform upper management of what they need to thrive.
+To determine what diverse employee groups need to feel safe and well at work, organizations can establish and defer to dedicated employee resource groups (ERGs) and employee benefit surveys that allow individuals from all walks of life to inform upper management of what they need to thrive.

 All employees have a right to feel connected to their teams, managers, and senior leaders.
 They deserve to develop and maintain friendships and other social relationships when working from home or in the office.

-Because the workplace is where people spend a significant amount of their time, it’s important that employers create a psychologically safe work environment that encourages employees to foster healthy and inclusive relationships with coworkers from all walks of life.
+Because the workplace is where people spend a significant amount of their time, it’s important that organizations create an open, authentic, and psychologically safe work environment that encourages employees to foster healthy and inclusive relationships with coworkers from all walks of life.

-By encouraging healthy habits and exhibiting your understanding of the unique physical needs of different employee groups, you can offer personalized support for employees’ physical health and well-being.
-Equitable health care benefits that are mindful of diverse employee groups are paramount in order for employees with unique physical needs to thrive — at work and in their personal lives.
+By encouraging healthy habits and exhibiting your understanding of the unique physical needs of employees, you can offer personalized support for employees’ physical health and wellbeing.
+Equitable healthcare benefits that are mindful of diverse employee groups are paramount in helping employees thrive—both personally and professionally.